hazelcast/hazelcast-reference-manual/src/GettingStarted/StartingMemberAndClient.md

 }
 ```

-- Run this `GettingStarted` class a second time to get the second node
+- Run this `GettingStarted` class a second time to get the second member
 started.
-The nodes form a cluster.
-You should see something like the following.
+The members form a cluster and the output is similar to the following.

 ```
 Members [2] {